mnfst/docs-baas/deploy.md

 Manifest is made to be self-hosted: backends can be deployed with ease wherever you want using different methods.

+## Guides for popular cloud services

 Unless you have motives to do otherwise, **we recommend using app platform services** as deploying your backend can be done **in a few clicks without hassle**.

-Check the guides for the following services:
+Here are some quick guides to launch your app in a few minutes:

 <div class="card-container">
   <a href="./deploy-digital-ocean" class="card">